 Mono- vs. poly-therapy by fetal precursor cell transplantation

-This discussion was begun in the chapter of this text ‘General principles of therapeutic application’.
+This discussion was begun in the chapter: ‘General principles of therapeutic application’.

 Here is the explanation of the concept of simultaneous implantation of various cell transplants in accordance with the pathophysiology of the treated disease of each individual patient,, i.e. the basis of the described clinical approach to the fetal precursor cell transplantation.
 It is actually gradually gaining ground in the U.S. under a term ‘composite grafts’.
 VI.BIBLIOGRAPHY [23, 24, 25, 26, 181]